New Directions Early Head Start

 Due to the COVID-19 pandemic, all intakes, home visits, socializations, and parent workshops are virtual.
 Centers are open and operating at a reduced capacity.
 Please continue to check our homepage for updates.

 Many special needs show up in the first three years of life.
-Early Head Start programs partner with local early intervention (EI) programs to serve infants and toddlers with disabilities.
-EI services and simple changes in routines and environments may help some children significantly improve their skills and knowledge.
+Early Head Start programs partner with local early intervention programs to serve infants and toddlers with disabilities.
+Early Intervention services and simple changes in routines and environments may help some children significantly improve their skills and knowledge.

 New Directions Early Head Start is committed to serving children with all types of disabilities including those with severe or significant disabilities.
 The program reserves a minimum of 10 percent of the funded enrollment spaces for children with disabilities.